snurr-group/gRASPA/Cluster-Setup/NERSC/readme.md

 ## Installation instructions on [NERSC](https://www.nersc.gov/)
+## NOTE: If you don't need the DeepPotential, start from step 6 (line 36).
 Follow this instruction to install gRASPA-DP on the NERSC Perlmutter cluster.
-First, we download TensorFlow2 C++ API to a local directory: (assuming in the HOME directory)
+1. We download TensorFlow2 C++ API to a local directory: (assuming in the HOME directory)
 ```shellscript
 mkdir ctensorflow
 cd ctensorflow